 You might also consider leaving some grass between your planting beds.
 For example, you could leave a strip of sod, then a dig a row or two and then leave another strip of sod, etc. That way you'll have less grass to kill (or remove), the sod will choke out any weeds between your beds, while providing you with a nice, mud-free walking path.
 When you mow it you'll have instant mulch for the garden.
 Just don't forget to keep your strips at least as wide as your lawn mower.

 Place black sheets of plastic over the grassy area if you're not planning to till before the grass turns green.
 Be sure not to leave the plastic on too long because the sun/heat will kill all the beneficial earthworms in the soil.
 If you're tilling early, you don't have to bother with the plastic, but either way, you still have to remove the clumps of perennial grass.
-If you're a beginner gardener, I recommend that you start out with a smaller garden, because while gardening is wonderful, it's still hard work until you get your plot established.

 I don't recommend any pesticides because you'll be planting edible foods there, and that's just not healthy for anyone.